 Volunteers are essential to The Land Trust for Tennessee’s mission.
 Our volunteers play a significant role in our work and help our team with a wide range of activities, from getting outdoors on protected land across the state to hosting student groups at The Land Trust’s Glen Leven Farm in Nashville.

-Join us on the second Thursday of each month for Stewardship Days at The Land Trust’s Glen Leven Farm.
+Join us on the first Thursday of each month for Stewardship Days at The Land Trust’s Glen Leven Farm.
 Volunteers assist with seasonal projects such as maintaining the 1.4-mile Nature Trail, caring for the Education Garden, and removing invasive plant species throughout the 64-acre property.
 Sign up for stewardship days on Hands on Nashville.

 Throughout the year, The Land Trust hosts a variety of community and fundraising events at Glen Leven Farm in Nashville and across the state.
 Volunteers help with coordination and administrative tasks such as assembling mailings, preparing materials, decorating tables, and setting up and cleaning up for events and outreach programs.

 Corporate and group volunteer opportunities are also available for stewardship projects and primarily take place at The Land Trust’s Glen Leven Farm in Nashville.

 Learn More & Sign Up